 § 3 Confidentiality

+[To be rewritten taking into consideration the situation of EGEA as an international association of national associations of industry members, therefore it is not possible to control the distribution of documents such as meeting minutes and presenations.
+As most WG10 members are employee of companies participating to asanetwork, the Asanet confidentiality agreement regarding Asanet technical documents would apply to them.]

-The Parties commit themselves to treat all information, documents, evaluations, drafts, outlines or technical specifications etc., they have received indirectly or directly in the context of the negotiations about the project as well those of technical, financial or other business nature (in the following called “information“), strictly confidential and will not in any form forward it to third Parties.
-Henceforth it is strictly forbidden to the Parties, to use the gained information for another purpose as the preparation of the intended consortium agreement.
+The Parties commit themselves to treat all information, documents, evaluations, drafts, outlines or technical specifications regarding asanetwork, they have received indirectly or directly in the context of the negotiations about the project as well those of technical, financial or other business nature (in the following called “information“), strictly confidential and will not in any form forward it to third Parties, unless jointly agreed by asanetwork and EGEA / WG10, Henceforth it is strictly forbidden to the Parties, to use the gained information for another purpose other than the preparation of the intended consortium agreement and its goals.

 The confidentiality clause included in this paragraph is not applicable to such information, the Parties have obtained in legally permitted ways from other sources, which has been known in advance or which is evident.

-The Parties undertake to make sure that their all members of the working group EGEA / WG 10, all own employees, representatives or other people, who have the possibility of access to the information, will be bound by the same complete confidentiality clause, as mentioned above.
+The Parties undertake to ensure that all members of the working group EGEA / WG 10, all own employees, representatives or other people, who have the possibility of access to the information, will be bound by the same complete confidentiality clause, as mentioned above.

 Each Party that violates one or several of the duties mentioned above is obliged to pay an amount of EUR 50.000 fine to the Party harmed by the respective breach of duty as minimum damage in every single case.
 Regardless of fines paid, the Party concerned remains entitled to claim for further damage caused by the violation of duty.

 The obligation of secrecy and confidentiality shall continue until the end of the year 2021.
+In the event of a successful negotiation, this paragraph is terminated.

 § 4 Termination of negotiations